causaliq/causaliq/LLM_DEVELOPMENT_GUIDE.md

 - **MkDocs compatibility**: Always include blank line before bullet point lists
 - **Google-style docstrings**: Complete with examples and type information
 - **Markdown formatting**: Ensure proper rendering in documentation website

+**API Documentation Requirements**:

+- **Pre-commit documentation**: Ensure satisfactory API documentation is available before each commit
+- **Design documentation**: Significant design decisions must be documented in `technical_architecture.md` or separate design notes
+- **Public API exposure**: All user-facing classes and functions properly documented

+**Roadmap Maintenance Requirements**:

+- **Task completion updates**: Mark tasks as completed (✅) in roadmap.md when implementation is done
+- **Progress recalculation**: Update overall progress percentages using accurate mathematical calculation
+- **Status transitions**: Change feature areas from ⏸️ to 🚧 when starting, 🚧 to ✅ when complete
+- **Milestone identification**: Update 🎯 next milestone indicators as priorities shift
+- **Commit synchronisation**: Roadmap updates should be included in the same commit as the feature implementation

 **Example Documentation**:
 ```python